 A fine or imprisonment for the term of up to 4 years.
 (The use or sharing of copyrighted files-movies, software)

 Amount of the fine is $300.
 Payment must be made within 24 hours after the discovery of the violation.
 If the fine has not been paid, you will become the subject of criminal prosecution.

 To pay a fine one is asked to use a prepaid payment system – MoneyPak.
+It is not likely at all that official justice institutions would use such methods.
+It is just one more proof that the program is not related to police in any sense.
 If you have already paid the ransom contact your credit card bank and dispute the charges.
 Please note that after paying the money your bank card information might have been recorded by cyber criminals therefore you should take all the precaution methods in order to protect your savings.
 For the future remember that none of governmental authorities collect any payments including fines using prepaid payment systems.
 They will always inform you about any cases contacting you personally instead of sending some unclear message.
 If you are offered such an option you can be sure the issue is related to scam.

 The Department of Justice virus can be distributed in various ways but one of the most common methods is infiltrating infection into web pages.
 Your computer might get infected after you press on malicious advertisements.
 It does not necessary has to be a site of fishy origin.
 Web pages that you visit every day, such as job search pages, might get corrupted and spread infection.
 In this case inform a website owner/administrator about the issue.

 To remove the Department of Justice virus follow this guide: